KhanInformatics/snomed-database-loader/MSSQL/README.md

 3. **Generate-AndRun-AllSnapshots.ps1**
    - **Purpose:**
-     Automatically generates a SQL script (`import.sql`) containing BULK INSERT statements to import SNOMED CT data, and then executes it to update the database.
+     Automatically generates a SQL script (`import.sql`) containing BULK INSERT statements to import SNOMED CT data from all three sources (Monolith, UK Primary Care, and UK Drug Extension), and then executes it to update the database.
    - **Process:**
      - Recursively searches the **CurrentReleases** folder for folders named `Snapshot`.
      - Uses a mapping (based on file name prefixes) to create BULK INSERT statements for the corresponding tables.
+     - Handles all RF2 file types including drug extension concepts, descriptions, and relationships.
      - Writes a global header (which truncates existing data) and all BULK INSERT statements to `import.sql`.
      - Executes the SQL script (using `sqlcmd` or `Invoke-Sqlcmd`) to load the data into the `SNOMEDCT` database.